boris779/SeCuton/README.md

 Scenarios have a unique ID which you have to assign manually and keep track of.
 If a scenario fails, you can easily jump to the step definitions via text search in your IDE.

-//TODO add here screenshots from jenkins
+//TODO (add here screenshots from jenkins)

 ![testresults from IntelliJ](docs/images/testresults_idea.png)

-#Supported Browser
+#Supported Browser in DriverType enum
 Setup will be done via WebDriverManager as mentioned above.

-### Chrome
+### regular Browsers for local run
-Chrome or Chromium which is supported by Chromedriver.
+Chrome, Firefox, Opera, IE and Edge

-### Firefox
+### Remote Browsers (via Selenoid, Selenium Grid, ...)
-(TODO)
+Chrome, Firefox, Opera, Chrome Mobile, Chrome Mobile Emulation, Android

 ### Mobile Chrome emulation (with user agent manipulation)
 Chrome is used with a manipulated user agent, similar to the mobile view in browser developer mode.
 The following option is set in the DriverFactory:
  `chromeOptions.setExperimentalOption("mobileEmulation", mobileEmulation);`

 ### Mobile-chrome (via Selenoid)
 This only works if you have a Selenoid or Moon environment.
-Further information will follow.
+For further information take a look at [Aerokube Website](https://aerokube.com)

 Example of a runtime configuration for an emulated Pixel 2 with a desktop Chrome browser: